Why Back Braces Make Back Pain Worse: The Hidden Truth

 Daily brace use creates a cycle where your core muscles weaken from lack of activation, making your back more vulnerable over time.
 The brace masks symptoms without addressing underlying issues like poor posture, weak stabilizing muscles, or movement dysfunction.
 As your natural support system deteriorates, you become increasingly dependent on the brace, while the root causes of your pain remain unaddressed and may actually worsen.

-The Bottom Line: Building Real Back Resilience
+Building Real Back Strength Instead

 If you’re currently dependent on a back brace or lumbar support belt, start today by removing it for just 30 minutes during a low-stress activity and practice one simple core activation exercise like diaphragmatic breathing or pelvic tilts.